davidprush/remove-asahi/README.md

 **Notes:**

 *This script uses `diskutil` to list, identify, and delete partitions.
-The script looks for partition labels containing "Asahi" or "Linux", which is not a definitive method, so double-check before confirming deletion.*
+The script looks for partition labels containing "Asahi" or "Linux" and attempts to identify typical macOS system partitions (including the Recovery parition), which is not a definitive method, so double-check before confirming deletion.*

 *Always verify the disk and partition identifiers to prevent accidental data loss.*